-At the company, the Opera logo contains the same iconic symbol featured on the program’s icon of the same name: the red letter “O.” It has a three-dimensional design, which the developers have achieved with the help of color transitions.
+At the company, the Opera logo features the same iconic symbol as the program’s icon: the red letter “O.” It has a three-dimensional design, achieved through color transitions.
 The “O” stands for Opera.

 Opera: Brand overview